Find Young Couples Wanting to Adopt, Older Couples Looking to Adopt

 - They may be more likely to start developing age-related health concerns (though all adoptive parents are screened to ensure they are healthy enough to raise a baby prior to the adoption process).

-Through their home study, all adoptive parents have been already approved as healthy and financially stable enough to adopt a child.
-So regardless of age, adoptive parents have already been verified as safe and prepared, whether they are a young couple adopting or an older couple who wants to adopt.
+When you work with an adoption agency to find a family, you can feel certain that all adoptive parents have been already approved as healthy and financially stable enough to adopt a child.
+So, regardless of age, adoptive parents have already been verified as safe and prepared, whether they are a young couple adopting or an older couple who wants to adopt.

 There’s one more important point that we haven’t touched on yet: A person’s age has no real effect on their ability to be a good, loving parent to your child.